 Using Registry Editor

-If your version of Windows 10 does not include the Group Policy Editor, you can use the Registry method to get the job done.
+If your version of Windows 11/10 does not include the Group Policy Editor, you can use the Registry method to get the job done.
 Since a lot could go wrong if you don’t do this right, be careful.
 Follow each step just as it is and wait if you’re stuck on any level.
 Also, create a backup of everything important, just in case.
 Now that the precautions are taken don’t worry, this method is not rocket science either.
-Just follow these steps word to word:
+Just follow these steps:

-Enjoy new feature updates without having to face the Edge First Run page again.
+Enjoy new feature updates without facing the Edge First Run page again.